 Start by removing any furniture, skirting boards, pipework, and old insulation material from the area.
 Clearing the space ensures there are no obstacles, allowing you to work more efficiently and safely.

 This step is crucial for creating a suitable working environment and ensuring a smooth insulation process.
+Additionally, sealing joints between insulation boards to prevent air leakage is essential for enhancing energy efficiency and minimizing heating costs.

 Repairing Wall Damage